SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 For example if you're using SonarQube Community Edition, which includes analysis of Java and JavaScript, but not C++, all `.java` and `.js` files would be loaded, but `.cpp` files would be ignored.

 ## What about branches and pull requests?
-_Developer Edition_ adds the ability to analyze your project's [branches](/branches/overview/) and [pull requests](/analysis/pull-request/) as well as the ability to automatically decorate pull requests in some ALM interfaces.
+_Developer Edition_ adds the ability to analyze your project's [branches](/branches/overview/) and [pull requests](/analysis/pull-request/) as well as the ability to automatically report your pull request analysis to your DevOps Platform interface.

 ## What happens during analysis?
 During analysis, data is requested from the server, the files provided to the analysis are analyzed, and the resulting data is sent back to the server at the end in the form of a report, which is then analyzed asynchronously server-side.